RaoulHeese/casimac/README.rst

     :target: https://casimac.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-This Python project provides a supervised multi-class/single-label classification algorithm, which allows the prediction of class labels and their probabilities.
+This Python project provides a supervised multi-class/single-label classification algorithm, which allows the prediction of class labels and their probabilities including gradients with respect to features.
 The classifier is designed along the principles of an `scikit-learn <https://scikit-learn.org>`_ estimator.

-The details of the algorithm are published in `arXiv:2103.02926 <https://arxiv.org/abs/2103.02926>`_.
+The details of the algorithm have been published in `arXiv:2103.02926 <https://arxiv.org/abs/2103.02926>`_.

 Complete documentation of the code is available via `<https://casimac.readthedocs.io/en/latest/>`_.